 The changes are temporary and visitation policies will be updated when the situation improves.

 BMC and Fairview continue to use vigorous policies and procedures to address COVID-19, and all other infectious diseases, and is following guidelines from the Federal Centers for Disease Control and Massachusetts Department of Public Health, as well.

 BHS continues to operate a toll-free hotline for questions and concerns surrounding COVID-19, which is available seven days a week from 8 am to 4:30 pm, and is at 855-262-5465.

 Coronaviruses are a large group of viruses that have been in our environment for a very long time; some versions of this virus cause illnesses in people that range from mild to severe to potentially fatal.
 You are probably familiar with these viruses because human coronaviruses cause routine seasonal respiratory virus infections, including the common cold and bronchitis.

 A new variation of this virus, known as 2019 Novel Coronavirus (COVID-19) is a respiratory virus that was first identified in late December and has since spread to many countries around the globe, including the US.
 This virus variation has resulted in tens of thousands of confirmed human infections.
-The United States has identified a growing number of cases in people who have traveled from outbreak areas, but also those who have not traveled and appear to have been infected through community transmission.
-The CDC has reported that, as of April 8, 2020, all 50 states, the District of Columbia and several US territories have reported a total of 395,011 cases of COVID-19 and 12,754 deaths have been attributed to the virus.
-The Massachusetts DPH has, as of April 8, 2020, reported 16,790 confirmed COVID-19 cases statewide and 433 deaths.
+The CDC has reported that, as of May 24, 2020, all 50 states, the District of Columbia and several US territories have reported a total of 1,622,114 cases of COVID-19 and 97,049 deaths have been attributed to the virus.
+The Massachusetts DPH has, as of May 24, 2020, reported 92,675 confirmed COVID-19 cases statewide and 6,372 deaths.